top

 Each family owns a special area of land and must protect sacred sites representing their personal totems Dreamtime spirits.
 People travel long distances from all directions to participate in the initiation ceremonies and to educate the young.
 The journey could last days or several months and women hunt and collect food during the voyage.

 In mythological times a large group of Tingari Men came from the rockhole site of Yunula west of the Pollock Hills in Western Australia.
 They travelled east to Kiwikurra and then further east passing through Pinari and onto Warlukurlangu, south-east of the Yuendumu Community.
-The four arcs represent men who were hit by hail-stones and are sitting recovering
+The four arcs represent men who were hit by hail-stones and are sitting recovering.

 Aboriginal Secret language